musigahstallone/musigahstallone/README.md

 - 👋 Hi, I’m @musigahstallone
 - 👀 I’m interested in .NET framework by Microsoft and NextJS framework by Vercel.
-- 🌱 I’m currently interested in C#, ASP.NET and Blazor (.NET web Framework Tool), .NET MAUI, NextJS, TypeScript and TailwindCSS and Bootstrap.
+- 🌱 I’m currently interested in C#,Blazor in ASP .NET, NextJS, TypeScript and TailwindCSS and Bootstrap.
 - 💞️ I’m looking to collaborate on projects that invlove web development, and even mobile and desktop development
 - 📫 Reach me through the following
   * [Instagram ](https://www.instagram.com/am_stallone)